-1.0.05 Bargaining Unit Negotiating Committees
+1.0.05 Bargaining Unit Negotiating Councils

 BUNCs are responsible for negotiating contracts for wages, hours, benefits and other terms and conditions of employment for their respective bargaining units.
 Each bargaining unit has a SBAC consisting of one or more District Bargaining Unit Representatives (DBURs) from each DLC in which the affected bargaining unit has members.
+In addition, the SBAC for Bargaining Unit 1 includes Classification Bargaining Unit Representatives (CBURs).

-1.0.06 Executive Committee
+1.0.06 Officers' Committee